-From a software perspective, there are four kinds of experiments:
+From a software perspective, there are the following kinds of experiments:

-- 1. Physical Experiment
+- A Physical Experiment

-- 2. Quantized Experiment
+- B Quantized Experiment

-- 3. Implementation Experiment
+- C Implementation Experiment

-- 4. Object-Based Controller Implementation Experiment
+- D Object-Based Controller Implementation Experiment

+- E Object-Based Controller Physical Experiment

 Only the physical experiment does not need any implementation information.
 The quantized experiment needs the quantization, the implementation and object-based implementation experiments need additionally the limits and, more important, an integer base type.